qlyoung/armory-keyboard/README.md

 * DEFAULT_DELAY may occur at any point in the script, and overrides the previous default delay.

-Examples are located in the examples/ directory.
+Examples are located in the `examples/` directory.

-See the [DuckyScript](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript) wiki for documentation on syntax.
+See the [DuckyScript](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript) wiki for further documentation on syntax.

 License
 -------